Brocy/made-in-caboverde/contributing.md

 * The project should not be a list of some sort.

-* Ensure to provide a social media url of the creator of the project outside GitHub.
+* Ensure to provide a website or social media url of the creator of the project outside GitHub.

 * Try to add the project to it's appropriate alphabetical location.